How To Write An Artist Statement

 Artist Statement Template

-You can also use it as a template from which to create a variety of different Artist Statements for the various books and exhibitions you’ll create over time.
+You can also use it as a template from which to create a variety of different Artist Statements for the various projects, books and exhibitions you’ll create over time.

 By its very nature an Artist Statement is organic and open to change.
 It should, therefore, be re-read and amended often.